josemejiasji/pv-calculator/README.md

 - Could you implement these new features?
 - Bear in mind usage of git-flow to track your changes.
 - Current version is 1.2.2 (see package.json version).
 Should we increase the version?
 How?
 Why?
+To increase the version the of app I would use SemVer convention (X.Y.Z) where:

+#### Answer:
+- I would use X (MAYOR) for breaking changes or "radical" changes, like new UI or implementing a framework for the view
+- I would use Y (MINOR) for adding new features, like multiplications and divisions
+- I would use Z (PATCH) for bugfixing or feature tweaks (clean code or performance)

 ### 4. Test automation

 We would like to automate testing of this application.

 - What kind of tests would you implement?
 Why?

+#### Answer:
+I would implement unit tests to cover all methods of the calculator, following [the testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) from more granular to less granular tests.

 **Bonus**: Implement the tests.